Mortgage Calculator

 The Islamic Basis Of This Product

 Amanah Islamic Finance Australia Pty Ltd.’s (Amanah) home financing product uses the Islamic principle of Ijarah.
-The concept of Ijarah is a well-established principle in Islamic jurisprudence which has been adapted by Islamic financial institutions, in a modern context, as a permissible mode of Shariah compliant finance.
+The concept of Ijarah is a well-established principle in Islamic jurisprudence which has been adapted by Islamic financial institutions, in a modern context, as a permissible mode of Sharia compliant finance.
 By way of example, it has been used to facilitate home finance by Islamic banks in the Middle East, Malaysia, Pakistan and South Africa.

 This home financing product is based on the Islamic principle of Ijarah.